Monkey Baa Theatre Company Logo

 Monkey Baa Theatre Company: Brand overview

 2011 marked a significant change for the company as it moved to its mainstage run at the ARA Darling Quarter Theater.
 That same year saw the debut of the play Goodbye Jamie Boyd.
-A standout achievement was the play Josephine Wants to Dance, which ran on 49 stages across the country.
+Josephine Wants to Dance was a standout achievement, running on 49 stages nationwide.

 Meaning and History